Abhraneil/files/README.md

 # files
-This repository contains all the progress i have done in Data Science
+This repository contains all the progress I have done in Data Science